 • 1 tablespoon carrier oil, such as almond oil or jojoba oil

 Do note that essential oils are very powerful and should be used with caution, especially with pregnant women and young children.
 Essential oils should be diluted as noted above.
-Some oils are toxic to cats, so do your research and be careful.
+Some oils are toxic to cats, so do your research and check with your vet.